Last Updated on

 Kyoto Garden Ryokan Yachiyo

 Just behind the Nanzen-ji temple in Southern Higashiyama is Kyoto Garden Yachiyo.
 It offers traditional Japanese accommodation, but with modern comforts.
-You’ll for example find smart TVs in your room, so you can Netflix and chill if you were so inclined 🙂
+You’ll for example find smart TVs in your room, so you can Netflix and chill if you are so inclined 🙂

 Another one of its highlights are its gorgeous landscaped gardens.
 Book ahead to get a room with views out into a garden, or better yet, one that gives you garden views even while soaking in a bath.